-Traditional strings (String, DoubleByteString, and QuadByteString) and symbols (Symbol, DoubleByteSymbol, and QuadByteSymbol) are collated by individual character.
+Traditional strings (String, DoubleByteString, and QuadByteString) and symbols (Symbol, DoubleByteSymbol, and QuadByteSymbol) are collated, in Legacy String Comparison Mode, by individual character.
 The comparison of characters with values up to 255 are done according to the Default Unicode Collation Element Table (DUCET), and Character 256 and above are sorted by codePoint, the Unicode numeric value.